blacklightpy/vaultofknowledge/Osho on Mother Theresa.md

 2. Anti-Abortion being an example of that (also quoted in [[Osho on Abortion]]).
 3. A Protestant family being denied adoption of the orphan they chose because they were Protestant while Mother Theresa raised them Catholic, despite the orphan being Hindu by birth.

+> The politician uses the same strategy.
+The politicians and the priests have always been in deep conspiracy.
+They have divided man: the politician rules the outside, and the priest rules the inside; the politician the exterior and the priest the interior.
+They are joined in a deep conspiracy against humanity.
+They may not even be aware of what they are doing – I don’t suspect their intentions, they may be absolutely unconscious.
+>
 >  Just the other day I received a letter from Mother Teresa.
 I have no intention of saying anything against her sincerity; whatsoever she wrote in the letter is sincere, but it is unconscious.
 She is not aware of what she is writing; it is mechanical, it is robot-like.
 She says, "I have just received a cutting of your speech.
 I feel very sorry for you that you could speak as you did.
 Reference: the Nobel Prize.
 For the adjectives you add to my name I forgive you with great love."
 >
 > She is feeling very sorry for me...
 I enjoyed the letter!
 She has not even understood the adjectives that I have used about her.
 But she is not aware, otherwise she would have felt sorry for herself.